All participants must agree to the COVID-19 Camp Guidelines - please read before registering.

 Designed for ages 14-17 only

 This intensive 5-night program will cover boreal to coastal bird species in Maine.
-We will spend part of the week at Maine Audubon's Borestone Mountain Sanctuary looking for boreal bird species such as Boreal Chickadee and Spruce Grouse.
+We will spend part of the week at Maine Audubon's Borestone Mountain Sanctuary looking for northern maine bird species.
 The remaining part of the week we will stay in the historic Bingham Cottages on Hog Island and explore the coast for shorebirds, nesting species, and puffins!
 A service component will be included during the week so that teens can be hands-on and a tour of the Mad River Decoys by Audubon will be provided, including a paint-your-own decoy activity.
 Teens will learn about conservation projects around the world and see how decoys are produced to bring back species.
-An emphasis will be placed on creating nature journals or field notebooks throughout the week.
+An emphasis will be placed on creating field notebooks throughout the week.
 For more info on field notebooks check out this blog post on the ABA website.

 The historic cottages at Borestone and Hog Island will be more rustic in nature than the traditional Hog Island cabins.
 All participants should bring a sleeping bag and prepare for camping conditions while at Borestone and Hog Island.
 Electricity will be provided at Borestone but phone reception is very limited and there will be no internet available at either camp.
 Be prepared to unplug during the week and get connected to the outdoors!